openhab/openhab-docs/tutorials/getting_started/custom_widgets.md

 ## Where to Create Custom Widgets

-In MainUI under Developer Tools there is a Widgets option.
+In MainUI under Developer Tools there is a "Widgets" option.
 Opening this will present a page with a list of all the custom widgets.
 Clicking the + icon will open the editor which is a window split in half with a text entry area on the left and a preview on the right.